zalando/postgres-operator/README.md

 For a quick first impression follow the instructions of this [tutorial](docs/quickstart.md).

-## Supported setups of Postgres and Apps
+## Supported setups of Postgres and Applications

 ![Features](neutral_operator.png)